NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Huldrin Skolsdottir.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
-    desc: "`pf2:r`  Huldrin gets 1 extra reaction each turn that she can use only to make an Attack of Opportunity\n"
+    desc: "`pf2:r`  Huldrin gets 1 extra reaction each turn that she can use only to make an Attack of Opportunity\n\n* * *\n"

   - name: "[[Bestiary Ability Glossary/Shield Block|Shield Block]]"
     desc: "`pf2:r`  This reaction also triggers when an ally adjacent to Huldrin takes damage from an attack or when Huldrin takes any damage (even non-physical damage) as a result of a Reflex save.
-It prevents damage to that ally or to Huldrin, respectively.\n"
+It prevents damage to that ally or to Huldrin, respectively.\n\n* * *\n"

 attacks:
   - name: ""